InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Experiments

 \subsubsection{Iceplant Segmentation Dataset}

-To assess downstream task performance, we utilize a semantic segmentation dataset targeting the detection of \textit{Carpobrotus edulis} (Iceplant), an aggressive invasive species that displaces native vegetation along the California coastline (Figure~\ref{fig:iceplant}).
-Active eradication and monitoring campaigns require accurate, spatially explicit mapping of Iceplant coverage, making this a well-motivated real-world benchmark for evaluating the practical utility of super-resolved imagery.
-Crucially, this task also highlights the temporal dimension of our SR framework: relying solely on native NAIP imagery restricts monitoring to the program's 2--3 year acquisition cycle, which is insufficient for tracking the rapid seasonal spread and regrowth patterns characteristic of invasive species.
-By applying our SR model to daily Planet observations, land managers could potentially conduct annual or even seasonal assessments at sub-meter resolution, enabling more timely and adaptive conservation interventions. \begin{itemize} \item \textbf{Location:} Santa Barbara County, CA. \item \textbf{Data Split:} The training set consists of 4,913 patches ($128 \times 128$) from 2022 NAIP imagery.
-The test set comprises 261 non-overlapping patches from 2024 NAIP imagery, aligned with our SR test locations. \item \textbf{Task:} We evaluate whether super-resolved imagery preserves the fine-grained spectral and textural cues necessary for accurate Iceplant delineation, comparing segmentation performance (IoU) across SR outputs and the original high-resolution ground truth. \end{itemize}
+To assess downstream utility, we use a semantic segmentation dataset for \textit{Carpobrotus edulis} (Iceplant)~\cite{iceplant_2024} detection, an invasive species along the California coastline.
+This task highlights the practical value of continuous SR: NAIP's 2--3 year revisit cycle is insufficient for tracking rapid invasive spread, whereas applying SR to daily Planet imagery could enable seasonal monitoring at sub-meter resolution.
+Fig.~\ref{fig:iceplant} shows the annotated Iceplant distribution in the test area.
+The dataset is located in Santa Barbara County, CA, comprising 4,913 training patches ($128 \times 128$) from 2022 NAIP imagery and 261 test patches from 2024 NAIP imagery within the SR test location.